GSA/Section508.gov/_pages/tools/2020-02-27-tools-glossary-terms.md

   </tr>
   <tr>
     <th scope="row" id="section-508-program">Section 508 Program or equivalent</th>
-    <td>An effort within a reporting entity to ensure all of its IT meets Section 508 standards, often led by a designated Program Manager.</td>
+    <td>An effort within an agency to ensure all of its IT meets Section 508 standards, often led by a designated Program Manager.</td>
   </tr>
   <tr>
     <th scope="row" id="section-508-program-manager">Section 508 Program Manager</th>
-    <td>Manager of a reporting entity’s Section 508 program on behalf of the reporting entity CIO whose duties include developing and maintaining policies, guidance, and best practices.
-Some reporting entities might not have an individual with this title, but there may be an individual assigned the same duties and responsibilities.
+    <td>Manager of an agency's Section 508 program on behalf of the CIO whose duties include developing and maintaining policies, guidance, and best practices.
+Some agencies might not have an individual with this title, but there may be an individual assigned the same duties and responsibilities.
 Used interchangeably with Section 508 Coordinator.
 See <a href="https://bidenwhitehouse.archives.gov/omb/management/ofcio/m-24-08-strengthening-digital-accessibility-and-the-management-of-section-508-of-the-rehabilitation-act/#_ftn16" target="_blank" class="usa-link--external">M-24-08</a> for additional roles and responsibilities.</td>
   </tr>
   <tr>
     <th scope="row" id="self-contained-closed-products">Self contained, closed products</th>